-A terrible echo from the domed roof led to a famous joke: The Royal Albert Hall is the only place where a British composer can be sure of hearing his work twice.
+A terrible echo from the domed roof led to a famous joke, that the Royal Albert Hall was the only concert venue in London where a composer could be sure of hearing his work twice.
 The problem was eventually solved in 1969, when a series of large fibreglass discs were suspended from the roof.

 |Classical music in May|

-|> Classical in June|
+|Classical music in June|

-|> Classical in July|
+|Classical music in July|